Zeniel06/CW2025/README.md

 - Manages scene and root pane with transparent backgrounds to allow video to show through
 - Handles navigation between main menu and settings panel with appropriate show/hide logic

-### 5. GameOverPanel
+### 4. GameOverPanel
 **Location:** `src/main/java/com/comp2042/ui/GameOverPanel.java`
 - Displays a centered, full-screen overlay (400x500px) when the game ends
 - Shows "GAME OVER" text in white Arial font (56px bold)
 - Displays the final score in gold digital font (32px) for visual emphasis
-- Shows restart instructions ("Press 'N' to Restart") in gray below the score
+- **Dynamic restart instructions**: Automatically displays the correct key binding for NEW_GAME action
+  - Queries KeyBindingManager to get current binding at runtime
+  - Example: "Press 'N' to Restart" or "Press 'P' to Restart" based on user's settings
+  - Updates every time the game over screen is shown to reflect any binding changes
-- Includes `setScore(int)` method to dynamically update the displayed score
+- Includes `setScore(int)` method to dynamically update the displayed score and refresh key binding text
 - Uses a semi-transparent dark background (85% opacity) for text visibility
+- Integrates with KeyBindingManager for consistent control display

+### 5. GameController
+**Location:** `src/main/java/com/comp2042/controller/GameController.java`
+- No changes required for key binding system - remains decoupled from input handling
+- The game board initialization is delayed until the user presses the "Start Game" button from the main menu panel
+- Builds the UI for the score, level, and line bindings that creates the enhanced HUD
+- Centralises the brick-lock and row-clearing
+- Sends game-over states back to view and gives additional points for hard-drops
+- These improvements help maintain the flow of the game while supporting the multitude of mechanics implemented

 ### 6. Main
 **Location:** `src/main/java/com/comp2042/ui/Main.java`